xsuite/xsuite/docs/bfield_expansion.rst

 of the scalar-potential reconstruction.
 Its default, ``'auto'``, uses the coefficient array shapes and longitudinal polynomial degree to retain the complete straight-field polynomial expansion, including the vector potential.
-It accounts for initially zero coefficients that may be changed later, including through deferred expressions.
+It accounts for the allocated integrated-strength arrays and initially zero coefficients that may be changed later, including through deferred expressions.
+It also reserves capacity for all eight scalar strengths, ``k0`` through ``k3`` and ``k0s`` through ``k3s``, even when the profiles have fewer rows.
+The automatic order is at least 5 in straight geometry.
 The transverse row count alone is insufficient to choose the order, since longitudinal derivatives also generate higher powers of the vertical coordinate.

 For curved geometry, ``'auto'`` adds two orders to retain every term through first order in ``h``.
 A curved expansion generally does not terminate, and